Separable functors and firm modules: Introduction

 To our knowledge, there appear to be very few results on separability of nonunital ring extensions.
 The only references we have found are \cite{brzezinski2005}, where Brzeziński, Kadison, and Wisbauer study connections between separability of \(A\)-rings and \(A\)-corings, and \cite{bohm2013}, where Böhm and Gómez-Torrecillas study splittings of the comultiplication map in the context of coalgebras.

-Apart from these works, in \cite[Proposition~26]{CLP} we have obtained a nonunital version of Theorem~\ref{thm:main1} under the assumption that \(A\) and \(B\) are rings with \emph{enough idempotents}.
-Recall from Fuller~\cite{fuller1976} that a ring \(A\) has enough idempotents if there exists a set \(\{e_i\}_{i\in I}\) of pairwise orthogonal idempotents in \(A\) such that \(A=\oplus_{i\in I}Ae_i=\oplus_{i\in I}e_iA\).
-The module categories considered in \cite{CLP} are the categories \({}_A\UMod\) of \emph{unitary} left \(A\)-modules, that is, modules \(M\) satisfying \(AM=M\), where \(A\) is assumed to be a ring with enough idempotents.
+Apart from these works, we obtained in \cite[Proposition~26]{CLP} a nonunital version of Theorem~\ref{thm:main1} under the assumption that \(A\) and \(B\) are rings with enough idempotents.
+Recall from Fuller~\cite{fuller1976} that a ring \(A\) has enough idem\-potents if there exists a set \(\{e_i\}_{i\in I}\) of pairwise orthogonal idempotents in \(A\) such that \(A=\oplus_{i\in I}Ae_i=\oplus_{i\in I}e_iA\).
+The module categories considered in \cite{CLP} are the categories \({}_A\UMod\) of unitary left \(A\)-modules, that is, modules \(M\) satisfying \(AM=M\), where \(A\) is assumed to be a ring with enough idempotents.

-In the present article, we extend the separability result of \cite{CLP} to the more general setting of \emph{firm} modules introduced by Quillen (see Theorem~\ref{thm:main3}).
-Recall that if \(A\) is a ring and \(M\) is a left \(A\)-module, then \(M\) is said to be firm if the multiplication map $A \otimes_A M \to M$, induced by the additive extension of $A \otimes_A M \ni (a,m) \mapsto am \in M$, for $a \in A$ and $m \in M$, is an isomorphism.
+In the present article, we extend the separability result of \cite{CLP} to the more general setting of firm modules introduced by Quillen \cite{quillen1997} (see Theorem~\ref{thm:main3}).
+Recall that if \(A\) is a ring and \(M\) is a left \(A\)-module, then \(M\) is said to be firm if the multiplication map $A \otimes_A M \to M$, induced by the additive extension of $A \otimes_A M \ni a \otimes m \mapsto am \in M$, for $a \in A$ and $m \in M$, is an isomorphism.
 We denote the category of such modules by \({}_A \FMod\).
-We say that a ring homomorphism \(f : B \to A\) is left firm if \(A\), considered as a left \(B\)-module via~\(f\), is firm.
+The ring $A$ is said to be firm if it is firm as a left $A$-module.
+Following Mar{\'\i}n and Laan \cite{marin2023}, we say that a ring homomorphism \(f : B \to A\) is left firm if \(A\), considered as a left \(B\)-module via~\(f\), is firm.
 We prove the following firm version of Theorem~\ref{thm:main1}: